ahmadhassanch/editable_table/html/readme.txt

 	   - previously was using CSS resizing, now have to look into javascript resizing so that I have better control.
 But, I do suspect that might run into same problem.
 If I run into same problem, then will have to implement table myself probably

+7:40PM
+	Implemented a new strategy for resizing with merging Added a top thin row for resizing, now javascript not needed again.
+	This one was hard to overcome, took like 1 hour to find solution.
+	This is an example, where I was stuck due to "table" not properly supporing width stuff for tables with colspan.